kyma-incubator/compass/docs/kyma-environment-broker/03-04-add-deprovisioning-step.md

-# Configure Runtime provisioning
+# Configure Runtime deprovisioning

-You can configure Runtime provisioning process by providing additional input objects in the form of overrides.
-For example, you may want to provide tokens/credentials/URLs to integrate Kyma Runtime with external systems.
+The operation of deprovisioning a Runtime consists of several steps.
+Each step is represented by a file that is responsible for a separate part of cleaning Runtime dependencies.

-The operation of provisioning a Runtime consists of several steps.
-Each step is represented by a file that is responsible for a separate part of preparing Runtime parameters.
-All data collected in steps are used in the step called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms the data into a request input.
-The request is sent to the Runtime Provisioner component which provisions a Runtime.
+All the necessary data required to properly deprovision runtime's dependencies can be fetched from the `ProvisioningOperation` in the [initialisation](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/deprovisioning/initialisation.go#L46) step.

 In case of a processing failure, every step can be re-launched multiple times.
 That is why, for each step you should determine a behavior in case of a processing failure.
 It can either:
-- Return an error, which interrupts the entire provisioning process, or
+- Return an error, which interrupts the entire deprovisioning process, or
 - Repeat the entire operation after the specified period.

-## Add provisioning step
+## Add deprovisioning step

-To add a new provisioning step, follow these steps:
+To add a new deprovisioning step, follow these steps:

-1. Create a new file in [this](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning) directory.
+1. Create a new file in [this](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/deprovisioning) directory.

-2. Implement this interface in your provisioning step:
+2. Implement this interface in your deprovisioning step:

     ```go
     type Step interface {
         Name() string
-        Run(operation internal.ProvisioningOperation, logger logrus.FieldLogger) (internal.ProvisioningOperation, time.Duration, error)
+        Run(operation internal.DeprovisioningOperation, logger logrus.FieldLogger) (internal.DeprovisioningOperation, time.Duration, error)
     }
     ```